shirkeyaws/aws-dms-workshop/runbook/oracle_postgres/step_aws_sct_convert_schema.md

 This will apply all those converted objects in the PostgreSQL target.

+---

-> The above steps will convert all your Oracle objects into PostgreSQL objects.
+The above steps will convert all your Oracle objects into PostgreSQL objects.
 Objects which could not be converted automatically must be taken care of manually after migration at a later time.
+Now you are ready to create the AWS DMS components.

+---